Mroyyy/Biophysics/README.md

 ## Third step

-In this step we had to determine the effect of replacing each interface residue with Ala throughout ΔGA-B and plot the obtained results, highlighting those residues that are more relevant to the interface stability.
+In this step we had to determine the **effect of replacing each interface residue with Alanine** throughout ΔGA-B and plot the obtained results, highlighting those residues that are more relevant to the interface stability.
 To calculate this we just added some lines of code:

 ```ruby